Turkish foreign minister says what's important is stopping airstrikes, providing humanitarian aid

 The agreement to cease hostilities is an “important step,” Cavusoglu said.
 “What is important now is embracing this opportunity, stopping the airstrikes, ceasing targeting civilians and providing humanitarian access.”

 On Thursday, Russian Foreign Minister Sergey Lavrov in Munich said Russia would continue its airstrikes on ISIS, al Nusra and other affiliated terrorist groups, as they are not subject to the truce, while at the at the meeting of the 17-nation International Syria Support Group.

-CNN global affairs correspondent Elise Labott described the agreement to cease hostilities as both significant and tenuous.
-She took note of Kerry's use of the phrase "cessation of hostilities," rather than "ceasefire."
+CNN Global Affairs Correspondent Elise Labott described the move as both significant and tenuous.
+She noted the importance of Kerry’s use of the phrase “cessation of hostilities,” as opposed to the word ceasefire.

-"That cessation that comes begets, possibly, better, stronger talks -- ultimately ... maybe a ceasefire," he said.
+“That cessation that comes begets, possibly, better stronger talks (and) ultimately … maybe a ceasefire,” he said.

 At least 35,000 to 40,000 refugees have come into camps on the Syrian side of the Turkey-Syria border in the latest flood of people fleeing Russian bombardment, Turkish Deputy Prime Minister Yalcin Akdogan said Friday at a news conference in the Turkish border town of Kilis.